Aatmik211/FlashDB/README.md

 # FlashDB
-Simple NoSQL Key-Value Oriented Database
+Simple NoSQL Key-Value Oriented Database.
 FlashDB database files end with a '.db' extension.
 Currently, FlashDB has 4 functions: set - saves a value to the database